 This is where it becomes complicated.
 There are SO MANY opinions about how to start with recovery from an eating disorder.
 So many professionals, so many opinions.
 I’ve been admitted into tons of eating disorder clinics where I had to follow meal plans and wasn't allowed to eat something “extra” whenever I was hungry.

-I have been hospitalised where all they cared about was that the scale went up.
+I have been hospitalized where all they cared about was that the scale went up.
 Even if that meant eating carrots sticks with hummus and rice cakes all day.
-They didn't give a flying fuck about what I ate, which gave my eating disorder all the freedom to eat as safe and “clean” as possible.
+They didn't care about what I ate, which gave my eating disorder all the freedom to eat as safe and “clean” as possible.

 I had hours and hours of different forms of therapy, talked until I couldn’t talk anymore and in the end: nothing really stuck with me, made me want to change or step out of my safe comfort zone.

-I had people tell me the Lyme disease was causing the anorexia, so if I just followed an auto-immune paleo protocol for the rest of my life, aka a fucking boring and restrictive diet, I would be A-okay.
+I had people tell me the Lyme disease was causing the anorexia, so if I just followed an auto-immune paleo protocol for the rest of my life, aka a boring and restrictive diet, I would be okay.